SCColeman/standard_MEG_beamformer/README.md

 ![covariance](readme_figs/cov.png "The Data Covariance and Rank")

 #### Calculating the Beamformer Weights
 Now we have both the forward model (`fwd`) and the data covariance (`cov`), we can quite simply calculate a set of beamformer weights using `mne.beamformer.make_lcmv`.
 Most of the defaults are perfectly sufficient here, but be conscious of the `reg` parameter, which relates to the *regularisation* applied to the covariance matrix.
-Regularisation is essentially adding extra uniform variance to the data (lead diagonal of the covariance).
-This effectively adds uniform noise to the data, and has the consequence of relaxing the edges of the spatial *passband* of the filter.
+Regularisation is essentially adding extra uniform variance to the data (lead diagonal of the covariance), preventing any particularly low eigenvalues from blowing up the inverse, but also reducing spatial resolution.
 As a rule of thumb, 5% regularisation (`reg=0.05`) works well in most cases and does not damage the data, although 0% regularisation should be used for maximum spatial resolution, if the covariance is not rank-deficient.

 #### Activation Maps
 Next we use the beamformer weights to calculate a so-called pseudo-T map, which compared the beamformer projected power during *active* and *control* windows.